 But meanwhile, in Montpellier, something sinister is brewing at the university.
 One of the books acquired by Mr. Prunelle is at the center of a macabre discovery.

-Will you be able to uncover the truth behind the story?
+Will you be able to get to the bottom of this story?

 This “Soirée du Crime” marks the return of the Manoir du Crime Association after several months of anticipation.

-And the Manoir Troupe is celebrating its return in partnership with the University of Montpellier and the Faculty of Medicine.
+And the Manoir Troupe is celebrating its return in partnership with the University of Montpellier and the School of Medicine.

-To mark the faculty’s 800th anniversary, we once again have the pleasure of welcoming you to the prestigious setting of the anatomy amphitheater in the historic building located across from the Jardin des Plantes.
+To mark the faculty’s 800th anniversary, we are once again delighted to welcome you to the prestigious setting of the anatomy amphitheater in the historic building located across from the Jardin des Plantes.

-We want to ensure you have a wonderful evening in an incredible setting while adhering to health guidelines.
-Here are the rules to follow:
+We want to ensure you have a wonderful evening in an incredible setting while complying with health guidelines, so here are the rules to follow:

 – Masks are required for everyone, including members of the Troupe.